 Over the past few months, the group has bonded, learning from each other and exchanging ideas.
 They keep in touch between monthly sessions, and some say they are already upset the sessions are ending come the end of the year.
-But the bonding was part of the program's point: building strong connections that could open doors in the often closed world of broad-
+But the bonding was part of the program's point: building strong connections that could open doors in the often closed world of broadcasting.

 As part of February's session, the group is learning how to ask the right questions before making an offer for a TV station.

+'Diane gave us a

+three-page

+due-diligence list.